FREQUENTLY ASKED QUESTIONS

-A lot of people have e-mailed me with questions and comments about the book and its contents.
-Since time is limited, I have put together a list of questions and answers, that you won't have to ask me by e-mail!
-If you do ask them, I will simply refer you to these "frequently asked questions"!
+A lot of people have e-mailed me with questions and comments about the content of the book and the website.
+Since my time is limited, I have put together a list of questions and answers, that won't have to be asked by e-mail.

 So, in short: YES, THERE ARE STILL BOOKS AVAILABLE!